Mirxa27/newomen/DEPLOYMENT_PRODUCTION.md

 ## ✅ Deployment Complete!

-Your NewWomen platform is now live and production-ready! 🎉
+Your Newomen platform is now live and production-ready! 🎉

 Monitor the application closely during the first 24-48 hours to catch any issues early.